kite-sdk/kite/cdk-morphlines/cdk-morphlines-tika/README.md

 # CDK - Morphlines Tika

-Morphline commands for auto-detecting MIME types, as well as decompressing and unpacking files.
+Morphline commands for auto-detecting MIME types from binary data, as well as decompressing and unpacking files.
 Depends on Apache Tika.